 Studies have demonstrated that certain dental procedures generally performed by dentist can be delegated to specially trained dental auxiliaries.
 These studies also demonstrated that while the number of services provided per dental team increased, the quality of care was not adversely affected when the duties were delegated to trained dental auxiliaries.
 An auxiliary with this special training is commonly referred to as an expanded function dental auxiliary (EFDA).
 Maximum use of EFDAs is encouraged, as they are proven to provide quality dental services in a cost-effective manner.

 Some states allow a licensed dental assistant to perform functions without further training.
 What a dental assistant or an EFDA is allowed to do varies a great deal from one state dental practice act to another, so you must review the dental practice act for your state to determine what procedures are permissible.
 Information about licensing and regulation of oral health professionals is provided by each state’s dental board.
-A listing of state dental board contact information, including links to websites, is available from the American Association of Dental Boards.
+A listing of state dental board contact information, including links to websites, is available from the American Dental Association.

 Find more on staffing in Unit 4.